Britta Büthe

-Britta Kristin Büthe (born 25 May 1988 in Dearborn, Michigan) is an American-born German beach volleyball player.
+Britta Kristin Büthe (born 25 May 1988) is an American-born German beach volleyball player.
 She won a silver medal at the 2013 World Championships alongside her teammate Karla Borger.
 At the 2016 Summer Olympics in Rio de Janeiro, she competed in women's beach volleyball with teammate Kara Borger.
 They were defeated by the Brazilian team of Larissa França and Talita Antunes in the round of 16.